ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 **name `string`**

 The name of the item, which is also the last part of the path.

+**isEnumerated `boolean`**

+Gets a value indicating whether the characteristic is an enumerated characteristic, which means that its measurement value represents the key of a catalog entry.

+**isCounting `boolean`**

+Gets a value indicating whether the characteristic is a counting characteristic, which means that its measurement value represents a number of arbitrary entities.

 <a id="markdown-measurements" name="measurements"></a>
 ### Measurements